DanB91/dcpu/dcpu-ide/README.md

 * The release build will only work on unix systems.
 This should be fixed at some point, but I have other priorities now.
 The debug build should be ok on any Go-capable platform, since it involves only Go tools.
+* The important parts of this application are tested in both Firefox 13+ and Chrome 20+, but Chrome remains my primary target browser.
+Support for any other browsers /may/ come at some point, but don't hold your breath.

 This is a webbrowser based development environment for DCPU assembly projects.
 It consists of a Go backend and an HTML/Javascript frontend.